-The site is currently serviced by Cal Water, and is located within Cal Water's Mid-Peninsula Water District.
+The site is currently serviced by Cal Water and is located within Cal Water's Mid-Peninsula Water District.
 Cal Water purchases water from the SFPUC to meet the City's water demand.
 The demand from the Mid-Peninsula Water District as a whole was 14,563 acre-feet per year in 2020 and forecasted to increase to 15,279 acre-feet per year in 2045.
 The UWMP prepared for the Mid-Peninsula Water District determined that the majority of water demand stems from single-family residences (56.7 percent), followed by commercial uses (16.9 percent) and multi-family residences (14.8 percent).
 Water in San Mateo comes primarily from the Sierra Nevada, but also includes treated water produced by SFPUC from local watersheds and facilities in Alameda and San Mateo Counties.
 The UWMP forecasts that water supplies will be available to meet the City's projected future water demands during normal and wet years until at least 2045.
 However, the UWMP indicates water supplies would be deficient in single- and multiple-dry years due to the implementation of the Bay-Delta Plan Amendment.

-The existing development on the project site consists of 32,871 square feet of commercial and residential uses.
-Using water demand rates for a "Apartment Low Rise", "Single Family Housing", "Automobile Care Center", Gasoline/Service Station", and "Strip Mall" land uses, the existing development has a water demand of approximately 10,997 gallons per day (gpd).
+The existing development on the project site consists of 2,700 square feet of commercial uses.
+Using water demand rates for "Automobile Care Center", the existing development has a water demand of approximately 1,122 gallons per day (gpd).
 Existing four-inch city water lines located in South Claremont Street are available to serve the project.